mag1309/lex-facebook/README.md

 # Lex Facebook Integration

-This is a sample Chatbot using the Lex Lambda API available at https://github.com/mag1309/java-aws-lex-api.
+This is a sample Chatbot using the Lex Lambda SDK available at https://github.com/mag1309/java-aws-lambda-lex-sdk.git.
 It uses Java 8, Amazon's Lex & Lambda services and Facebook Messanger.

 ### Prerequisites